What is Full-Grain Leather?

 The finished product of any full-grain leather undergoes three different processes.

 - First and foremost, the hide is prepared.
 How is this done?
 The hide or skin is subjected to treatment to help preserve it and stop it from decaying.

 - Then it is soaked to clean it and also help rehydrate the skin.

-- The hide then goes through a process called liming, which is the removal of hairs from the hide, natural fat, and grease by soaking it in an alkaline solution.
+- The hide then goes through a liming process, which removes hairs from the hide, natural fat, and grease by soaking it in an alkaline solution.

 - The hide is further processed to remove proteins or chemicals used in the previous process.

-- The hide then undergoes a process known as slicking, which is the physical removal of fats on the hide.
+- The hide then undergoes a process known as slicking, the physical removal of fats on the hide.

 - The hide is then bleached and pickled so that the pH level of the hide can be reduced for tanning agents to penetrate the hide.

-- Avoid placing your full-grain leather in direct sunlight or artificial sources of heat, as this would dry up the leather.
-Remember to store it in a place where it can maintain its essential moisture.
+- Avoid placing your full-grain leather in direct sunlight or artificial heat sources, as this would dry up the leather.
+Remember to store it where it can maintain its essential moisture.

-- Ensure to condition your leather, as this would keep the leather soft and supple.
+- Ensure to condition your leather, as this will keep the leather soft and supple.